ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   Next day the mystery was finally solved
   There was no doubt, with such tiny teeth
+  A little mouse was eating
+  the Christmas treats
 alignPoemLeft: false
 address: |-
   The Christmas Mouse